Apply for BioGEM Today

 Join the Gleason Lab

 The Gleason lab studies the evolution and genetics of behavior.
 Using Drosophila species, we focus on two major types of behavior: aggression and courtship.
 The BioGEM scholar will have a choice of projects examining the relationship between reproductive traits and the correlated effects on fighting, particularly female fighting, or courtship, particularly male choice, two areas of behavior that are understudied.
 Alternatively, the BioGEM scholar can examine the effect of developmental conditions on adult behavior.
-In addition to developing skills in experimental design and behavioral assays, the BioGEM student will be able to develop genetic and genomic skills according to their interests.
+In addition to developing skills in experimental design and behavioral assays, the BioGEM scholar will be able to develop genetic and genomic skills according to their interests.

 Join the Hileman Lab